BEST INFLUENCER MARKETING PLATFORMS – THE 2017 LIST

 - How influence should be measured.
-Different platforms measuring it differently.
+Influencer platforms measuring “influence” differently

-- any guarantee that a particular collaboration will be successful.
+- Standard guarantees that a particular influencer collaboration or campaign will actually be successful.

 Added to this, marketers are just starting to understand about the power of influencer marketing and what’s involved in running a campaign from start to finish.

-After working in the influencer marketing industry for three years we know the challenges when it comes to implementing influencer marketing campaigns for our clients.
+After working in the influencer marketing industry for more than four years, our eDigital “influencer campaign” consultants know the challenges when it comes to implementing influencer marketing campaigns for our clients.

-The goal of this article is to list of of the best Influencer Marketing Platforms that can help you in the process and strategies for dealing with the challenges of influencer marketing so you run a successful Influencer marketing campaign.
+The goal of this article is to list the top best Influencer Marketing Platforms that can help you in the process and strategies for dealing with the challenges of influencer marketing so you run a successful Influencer marketing campaign.

 Let’s start with influencer marketing platforms.